tech-greedy/singularity/README.md

 ```

 ## Configuration
-Look for `default.toml` in the initialized repo
+Look for `default.toml` in the initialized repo.

 ### [connection]
 #### database